 There are many ways to identify your competitor’s customers for a competitive campaign.
 They are often listed on your competitor’s website, customer stories, case studies, joint press releases, blogs, and social media.
 Obtaining this list requires some manual research, but with a couple of hours on Google, you’ll identify not only a list of accounts but also the buyers in those accounts.

-Combining these leads with the closed lost deals due to the “competition” reason in your CRM can generate a sizable list for a competitive campaign.
+Combining these leads with the closed lost deals due to the “competition” reason in your CRM can generate a sizeable list for a competitive campaign.
 Just make sure to include a relevant landing page and comparison content in your emails.

-Capture (and engage with) leads in forums
+Capture leads in forums

 Outside of search engines, forums such as Quora, Reddit are some of the few places where buyers clearly signal their purchase intent.